An orthogonality relation for GL(4,R): Introduction and Main Theorem

 10pt

-The proof of Conjecture \ref{OrthConj2} for $\GL(4, \mathbb R)$ has resisted all attempts up to now.
-Theorem \ref{MainTheorem} is the first orthogonality relation for $\GL(4, \mathbb R)$ obtained which has a power savings error term.
+The proof of Conjecture \ref{OrthConj2} for $\GL(4, \mathbb R)$ (with a strong power savings error term) has resisted all attempts up to now.
+Theorem \ref{MainTheorem} is the first orthogonality relation for $\GL(4, \mathbb R)$ obtained which has a strong power savings error term.
 Many of the techniques used in the proof of the $\GL(3, \mathbb R)$ conjecture do not generalize in an obvious way and new difficulties arise for the first time.
-We now point out the obstacles that we faced in the last 7 years work on this paper with some indications of how we overcame them.
+We now point out the obstacles that we faced in the last seven years of work on this paper with some indications of how we overcame them.
 10pt

-$\bullet$ {\it The canonical generalization of the test function for $\GL(3)$ appearing in \cite{GK2013} does not work on $\GL(4)$.
-It is necessary to modify the test function by a highly non-obvious polynomial in the Langlands parameters.}

-8pt $\bullet$ {\it In the methods developed in \cite{GK2013} the Whittaker transform of a test function is estimated by first taking the Mellin transform of the Whittaker function and then taking the inverse Mellin transform to go back.
+$\bullet$ {\it In the methods developed in \cite{GK2013} the Whittaker transform of a test function is estimated by first taking the Mellin transform of the Whittaker function and then taking the inverse Mellin transform to go back.
 This leads to multiple integrals involving ratios of Gamma functions which can be estimated by Stirling's asymptotic formula.
-When moving to $\GL(4, \mathbb R)$, however, the Mellin transform of the Whittaker function is much more complex and does not satisfy a simple recurrence relation as on $\GL(3, \mathbb R).$ The polynomials which appear in the recurrence formula in \cite{FG1993} are of large degree, and it did not seem possible to get good estimates for Mellin transforms of Whittaker functions via recurrence relations. } 8pt $\bullet$ {\it The recent work of Stade-Trinh (see Appendix C) gave precise control of the polynomials that appear in the recurrence formulae for Mellin transforms of shifted Whittaker functions allowing us to overcome the problem discussed in the previous bullet.}
+When moving to $\GL(4, \mathbb R)$, however, the Mellin transform of the Whittaker function is much more complex and does not satisfy a simple recurrence relation as on $\GL(3, \mathbb R).$ The polynomials which appear in the recurrence formula in \cite{FG1993} are of large degree, and it did not seem possible to get good estimates for Mellin transforms of Whittaker functions via recurrence relations. } 8pt $\bullet$ {\it Recent results (see Section 5.2) give precise control of the polynomials that appear in the recurrence formulae for Mellin transforms of shifted Whittaker functions allowing us to overcome the problem discussed in the previous bullet.}